 Dr. Kooby: If the genetic testing doesn’t yield any abnormality, the second step would be to consult with a pancreatic cancer specialist.
 These specialists are either gastroenterologists or medical oncologists.
 Currently, there are no set guidelines on how frequently family members of current patients should be tested.
 Your specialist can outline a plan that works best for you and your family.
 Researchers at institutions like Winship are actively working on better methods for screening for pancreatic cancer.

 If you missed this chat, be sure to check out the full list of questions and answers on the web transcript.
 For more information go to the Pancreatic Cancer at Winship Cancer Institute website or 404-778-7777 to learn more from a registered nurse.

 If you have additional questions for Drs.
 El-Rayes & Kooby, feel free to leave a comment in our comments area below.

-An Intro to Colorectal Cancer Part I: Risk Factors, Symptoms & Diagnosis
+- Intro to Pancreatic Cancer Part I: Stats, Types, & Risk Factors

-An Intro to Colorectal Cancer Part II: Prevention, Diagnosis & Treatment
+- An Intro to Pancreatic Cancer Part II: Prevention, Diagnosis & Treatment